NK8998/Hive/Hive-Watch/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-Sure!
-Here's a brief README that you can use for your repository:

----

 # React Route Management with Dynamic Parameters and Redux Integration

 This project is a custom React router implementation designed to manage dynamic routes with parameters, prefetching, and Redux integration for asynchronous actions.
 It includes a dynamic routing system that supports paths with parameters (e.g., `:id`) and static paths, along with nested route handling.